hos-b/cpp-ref/README.md

 * access to its data members from outside the class is restricted to read-only, as if all its data members were const for those accessing them from outside the class. member functions should be const if they are to be called outside the class.
 * member functions specified to be const cannot modify non-static data members nor call other non-const member functions.
 In essence, const members shall not modify the state of an object.
 * const objects are limited to access only member functions marked as const, but non-const objects are not restricted and thus can access both const and non-const member functions alike.
-Most functions taking classes as parameters actually take them by const reference, and thus, these functions can only access their const members, i.e. ensuring that the passed object does not changed. overloading constness is also a thing :
+Most functions taking classes as parameters actually take them by const reference, and thus, these functions can only access their const members, i.e. ensuring that the passed object does not change. overloading constness is also a thing :
 ```cpp
 class MyClass {
   int x;